-Tenants primarily made applications regarding security deposits, of which nine were successful.
-Only one tenant made a successful application against their landlord for failing to provide or maintain the rental premises in accordance with section 30 of the Act, which requires that the premises be in a good state of repair, fit for habitation, and in compliance with all health, safety, maintenance, and occupancy standards required by law.
+Tenants primarily made applications regarding security deposits, of which this year 12 were successful.
+Two tenants made successful applications against their landlords for failing to provide or maintain the rental premises in accordance with section 30 of the Act, which requires that the premises be in a good state of repair, fit for habitation, and in compliance with all health, safety, maintenance, and occupancy standards required by law.
+Two tenants were also successful this year in obtaining orders against their landlords regarding disturbances.